 Step 4: Pension details

 You need to fill in the date and place.
 You can either sign the document or put a thumb impression.
-By signing the document, you declare that you meet the Atal Pension Yojana eligibility criteria, and that you have read and understood the terms and conditions of the Atal Pension Yojana Scheme.
+By signing the document, you declare that you meet the Atal Pension Yojana eligibility criteria, and that you have read and understood the terms and conditions of the scheme.
 You declare that all the information you have written is correct as far as you know.
 If any changes have to be made to the information provided, you will contact the bank immediately.
 You also declare that you do not have any account under NPS ( National Pension System).
-You will be held liable for any false and correct information knowingly provided, including the Aadhaar card.
+You will be held liable for any false or incorrect information knowingly provided.

 Step 6: To be filled in by the bank

-The last section of the Atal Pension Scheme form is to be filled in by the bank titled “Acknowledgement - Subscriber Registration for Atal Pension Yojana (APY)”.
+The last section of the Atal Pension Scheme form, titled “Acknowledgement - Subscriber Registration for Atal Pension Yojana (APY)” is to be filled in by the bank.
 You should leave this box blank.
-It is an acknowledgment of the bank that they will subscribe to the Atal Pension Yojana Scheme for you.
+It is an acknowledgment from the bank that they will subscribe to the Atal Pension Yojana Scheme for you.
 After you submit the form, the bank agent will fill it out.

 Contributions towards Atal Pension Yojana

-The monthly pension that an individual wants to receive and the age of the individual when he/she starts the scheme are the main factors that affect the monthly contribution towards Atal Pension Yojana.
-The below mentioned table shows the monthly contribution that an individual must make and the number of years the contribution must be made to receive a pension of Rs.1,000, Rs.2,000, Rs.3,000, Rs.4,000, or Rs.5,000:
+The monthly pension that you want to receive and your age when you start the scheme, the main factors that affect the monthly contribution towards Atal Pension Yojana.
+The table below shows the monthly contribution that an individual must make and the number of years the contribution must be made to receive a pension of Rs.1,000, Rs.2,000, Rs.3,000, Rs.4,000, or Rs.5,000:

 |Entry age||Number of years of contributions||Monthly pension of Rs.1,000 and a return of corpus of Rs.1.70 lakh (Rs.)||Monthly pension of Rs.2,000 and a return of corpus of Rs.3.40 lakh (Rs.)||Monthly pension of Rs.3,000 and a return of corpus of Rs.5.10 lakh (Rs.)||Monthly pension of Rs.4,000 and a return of corpus of Rs.6.80 lakh (Rs.)||Monthly pension of Rs.5,000 and a return of corpus of Rs.8.50 lakh (Rs.)|